jodichris17/jodichris17.github.io/website/docs/aws-cli-cheatsheet.md

 If in the three periods, the average is equal or more than 90%, then the alarm will trigger the SNS resource.

 You should subscribe to the SNS resource you create by email or SMS.

-# Connect Deeper

-This work was first published in [Practical AWS](https://bf.eralabs.io) course.

-Join our online community [FAUN](https://faun.dev/join) and subscribe to our podcast [The DevOps Fauncast](https://faun.dev/podcast).

-Visit our publication [The Chief I/O](http://thechief.io/), subscribe to the newsletter and get cloud native insights from our contributors.